Skip to main content

 A CAT Reporter issues an RFQ through a 3rd party vendor RFQ platform not operated by a broker-dealer.
 In response to the RFQ, multiple CAT Reporters respond by sending FIX messages directly to the requesting CAT Reporter.
 Upon selection of a response (either by the trader or automatically by the firm’s trading system), the FIX order from the winning bidder is executed (manually or electronically) OR is routed (manually or electronically) to another broker-dealer or exchange for execution without any further action required by the winning bidder.

-The electronically provided responses are reportable by all bidders, even those that were not selected, starting in Phase 2c for equities and Phase 2d for options.
-Further, the CAT Reporter that issued the RFQ would report the receipt of all responses, as well as any subsequent actions taken to process the order starting in Phase 2a for equities, Phase 2b for simple, electronic orders and Phase 2d for all other options orders.
+The electronically provided responses are reportable by all bidders, even those that were not selected, because the responses are immediately actionable (executable without further action by the responder).
+Further, the CAT Reporter that issued the RFQ would report the receipt of all immediately actionable responses, as well as any subsequent actions taken to process the order.

 Example 2: